Smoking giant China planning e-cigarette regulation

 "We want to reduce the smoking rate and prevent young people from trying tobacco," said Mao.

-Enforcing anti-smoking measures can be difficult in China as the state-run tobacco monopoly provides the government with colossal sums - 1 trillion yuan (US$145 billion) in taxes and profits in 2018, or more than five percent of central government's revenue.
+Enforcing anti-smoking measures can be difficult in China as the state-run tobacco monopoly provides the government with colossal sums - 1 trillion yuan (US$145 billion) in taxes and profits in 2018, or more than 5 per cent of central government's revenue.

 China's tobacco regulator shares offices and senior officials with the state-owned China National Tobacco - a near-monopoly and by far the world's biggest cigarette producer.